lvieirajr/mongorest/README.md

                     status=400
                 )

 In this example, we created a nested route on our customized Resource.
+All we had to do was inherit from resource, chose the collection and the endpoint and add an URL for our view.
-And with MongoRest you can do much more.
+And with `MongoRest` you can easily do much more.